 - Herpes Simplex Virus (HSV): Usually present as vesicles which can be very itchy and/or painful.

-c.)
-Chlamydia/ Gonorrhea: This is a common STD that usually cause abnormal penile discharge or abnormal vaginal discharge and painful urination.
+- Chlamydia/ Gonorrhea: This is a common STD that usually cause abnormal penile discharge or abnormal vaginal discharge and painful urination.
 When the anus or rectum is infected with Chlamydia, it may cause diarrhea, itch.
 It could even be symptomless.
-If you perform unprotected anal intercourse, you should get regular rectal swabs to test for the presence of chlamydia/gonorrhoea.
+If you perform unprotected anal intercourse, you should get regular rectal swabs to test for the presence of chlamydia or even rectal gonorrhea.

 Whatever the cause may be, if you do have a persistent that doesn’t go away, do see a doctor to get examined.
 You are welcome to see any of the doctors at DTAP and discuss openly your symptoms or condition.
 We will be able to advise you on what is the best treatment for you.